Clyde L. Reese: State service

 In the summer of 1996, Reese began work as an assistant attorney general in the Georgia Department of Law under Attorney General Mike Bowers.
 He was later hired as counsel for the Department of Insurance, the Subsequent Injury Trust Fund, and the State Health Planning Agency.

 In the fall of 2007, Reese returned to state government with Department of Community Health (DCH) to oversee the Certificate of Need program and as general counsel.
 In May 2010, Governor Sonny Perdue appointed him as Commissioner of DCH.
 In January 2011, Governor Nathan Deal appointed Reese as Commissioner of the Department of Human Services.

 On May 30, 2013, Governor Nathan Deal appointed Reese to be the commissioner of the Department of Community Health.
 He served in that capacity until his appointment to the Court of Appeals.

-Judicial servrice
+Judicial service

 On October 31, 2016, Governor Nathan Deal appointed Reese to a seat on the Georgia Court of Appeals being vacated by the retirement of Judge Herbert E. Phipps.
 He began active service on the court on December 1, 2016.